-Failing to adopt a more coherent approach to planning the UK’s cities and towns will make it impossible to meet the challenges of population growth, climate change and environmental risks a new study by the Royal Town Planning Institute (RTPI) has found.
+Failing to adopt a more coherent approach to urban planning within the UK’s cities and towns will make it impossible to meet the challenges of population growth, climate change and environmental risks a new study by the Royal Town Planning Institute (RTPI) has found.

 The report – A Smarter Approach to Infrastructure Planning – has found that there is the increasing recognition that efficient and effective infrastructure is important to both national and local economic prosperity, and that there are definitive links between infrastructure investment, productivity and competitiveness.
 The study also found that there are clear economic and social consequences of failing to invest, as infrastructure plays a vital role in addressing environmental challenges and the transition to a zero-carbon future.

-There is evidence of a disconnect between planning and infrastructure, and there is a demand for an approach that proactively addresses the infrastructure needs of new development as well as the deficits of existing settlements alike.
+There is evidence of a disconnect between urban planning and infrastructure, and there is a demand for an approach that proactively addresses the infrastructure needs of new development as well as the deficits of existing settlements alike.
 Without this, the UK will likely struggle to meet its obligations on climate change mitigation, to deliver the quality and quantity of housing currently required, to reduce the productivity gap that exists relative to its international competitors, to adapt to growing environmental risks, and to create healthy, sustainable places.

 The report focuses on three major case studies – Staffordshire County Council, Cambridgeshire and Peterborough Combined Authority, Glasgow City Council and Staffordshire County Council and identified key barriers to effective infrastructure planning, such as: